-Similar to the above games, you can start a Sudoku match by merely searching for it in Google, select the first result.
+Similar to the above games, you can start a Sudoku match by merely searching for it in Google, and selecting the first result.
 You can select the level of difficulty as per your preference.
 It is not exactly an easter egg but here for knowledge.

 1. Google in 1998

 Google, like every other start-up, had a very humble beginning.
-You can experience how Google was like in 1998 when it started with its original logo and the graphics in the 1998 world.
+You can experience what Google was like in 1998 when it started with its original logo and graphics in the 1998 world.

 Just search ‘Google in 1998’ and see for yourself.